Storm Water Management Model: History

 SWMM was first developed between 1969–1971 and has undergone four major upgrades since those years.
 The major upgrades were: (1) Version 2 in 1973-1975, (2) Version 3 in 1979-1981, (3) Version 4 in 1985-1988 and (4) Version 5 in 2001-2004.
 A list of the major changes and post-2004 changes are shown in Table 1.
-The current SWMM edition, Version 5.2.3, is a complete re-write of the previous Fortran releases in the programming language C, and it can be run under Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10 and also with a recompilation under Unix.
+The current SWMM edition is Version 5.2.4.
+SWMM5 is a complete rewrite of the previous Fortran releases, written in C, and runs on Windows and can be compiled for Unix-like operating systems.
 The code for SWMM5 is open source and public domain code that can be downloaded from the EPA website.

 EPA SWMM 5 provides an integrated graphical environment for editing watershed input data, running hydrologic, hydraulic, real time control and water quality simulations, and viewing the results in a variety of graphical formats.
 These include color-coded thematic drainage area maps, time series graphs and tables, profile plots, scatter plots and statistical frequency analyses.

 The last rewrite of EPA SWMM was produced by the Water Supply and Water Resources Division of the U.S. Environmental Protection Agency's National Risk Management Research Laboratory with assistance from the consulting firm of CDM Inc under a Cooperative Research and Development Agreement (CRADA).
 SWMM 5 is used as the computational engine for many modeling packages plus components of SWMM5 are in other modeling packages.
 The major modeling packages that use all or some of the SWMM5 components are shown in the Vendor section.
-The update history of SWMM 5 from the original SWMM 5.0.001 to the current version SWMM 5.2.3 can be found at the EPA website.
+The update history of SWMM 5 from the original SWMM 5.0.001 to the current version SWMM 5.2.4 can be found at the EPA website.
 SWMM 5 was approved FEMA Model Approval Page in May 2005, with a note about the versions that are approved on the FEMA Approval Page SWMM 5 Version 5.0.005 (May 2005) and up for NFIP modeling.
 SWMM 5 is used as the computational engine for many modeling packages (see the SWMM 5 Platform Section of this article) and some components of SWMM5 are in other modeling packages (see the SWMM 5 Vendor Section of this article).